 Amara is a young mother of a three-year-old girl, pregnant with her second child.
-She arrived in Greece four years ago alone seeking asylum, as the violent persecution in the country of origin seriously threatened her life.
-In Greece she managed to get refugee status, but, at the same time, this meant that she was no longer entitled to asylum seeker protection services within the official accommodation camps.
+She came to Greece four years ago alone seeking asylum, as the violent persecution in the country seriously threatened her life.
+In Greece she managed to get refugee recognition, but this meant that she was no longer entitled to asylum seeker protection services within the official accommodation camps.

-This is how she found herself without shelter and food, and with limited access to employment, as the bureaucracy and the limited Integration measures in place, prevent most refugees from the labor market.
+This is how she found herself from one moment to the next without shelter and food, with a complete inability to find work, given that the bureaucracy and the absence of systemic integration procedures in our country prevent most refugees from the labor market.

-After locating her through a referral process, we welcomed her to the DIGNIFY program's special area in the center of Athens, where we assessed her psychosocial condition and needs and provided her with supermarket vouchers, with which she will be able for a while to secure her livelihood.
+After locating her through a referral process, we welcomed her to the DIGNIFY program's special area in the center of Athens, where we assessed her psychosocial condition and needs and provided her with supermarket vouchers, with which she will be able for a while to secures their livelihood.